 As Vice President, Jamie not only participates in and oversees the admissions process, but also spearheads the effort to build bridges between Turnbridge and other high quality treatment programs across the country.
 Maintaining close ties with other centers gives Turnbridge two distinct advantages.
-First, knowing the people, philosophies and practices of primary treatment centers makes the process of integrating new residents from these centers smoother and easier.
-Second, by understanding the specialties of other centers, it allows Turnbridge to recommend the best care option for young men and young women when Turnbridge may not be their best solution.
-Jamie has helped hundreds of families navigate the difficult road of choosing an addiction treatment program that best suits their loved one’s needs.
+First, knowing the people, philosophies, and practices of other centers makes the process of integrating new residents from these centers smoother and easier.
+Second, by understanding the specialties of other centers, it allows Turnbridge to recommend the best care option when Turnbridge may not be their best solution.
+Jamie has helped hundreds of families navigate the difficult road of choosing a treatment program that best suits their loved one’s needs.

 Gordon helps families in crisis find hope and help for their loved ones in need.
 As both a board certified addiction counselor and a Turnbridge alumni, Gordon’s intimate understanding of Turnbridge’s powerful ability to help young people overcome mental health and substance use disorders is informed by both personal and professional experience.
 This perspective allows Gordon to relate deeply to these issues, and to explain at a foundational level the many aspects of Turnbridge’s Programs.